 - A person can boil down complex topics into solid sound bites

-- An expert who responds appropriately to questions
+- An expert who responds appropriately to questions and crisis communication

 - An individual that doesn’t have an overtly self-serving agenda